 Mark the center of the pieces and pin them right sides together.
 See how the rest of the curves are now facing opposite directions?

 Match and pin the ends of your pieces and then work the in-between sections together.
 Place your pins vertically to hold the fabric in place and out of the way.
 The greater the curve, the more pins you will need.

 Now stitch along the seam with your seam allowance.
 It is easier to stitch from the top curved piece.
 Run your finger underneath regularly as you sew to make sure nothing is caught up underneath.

 Clip the seam allowance to release tension.

 The seam allowances should both be pressed to the one side.
 It will naturally go in one direction.
-Don't try and press the seam allowances open as it is generally too difficult.
+Don't try and press the seam allowances open, as it is generally too difficult.

-Now you know how to sew curves you could actually make more curved pieces and turn it into a quilt!
+And there you have a nice color-blocked piece.
+Now you know how to sew curves, you could actually make more curved pieces and turn them into a quilt!